root-project/web/manual/getting_started_with_root/index.md

 - `Header1.h Header2.h...`: The headers files.

-- `Linkdef.h`: Tells `rootcling`. which classes should be added to the dictionary.
+- `Linkdef.h`: Tells `rootcling`, which classes should be added to the dictionary.

 > **Note**
 >